UP CM Adityanath conducts aerial survey of Kanwar Yatra | VIDEO

 The CM directed officials to shower petals on the Kanwariyas, the official said.

-#WATCH Uttar Pradesh CM Yogi Adityanath reviews the ongoing Kanwar yatra in Meerut, Muzaffarnagar, Baghpat and Ghaziabad districts pic.twitter.com/Ys8F4KSMpf— ANI UP/Uttarakhand (@ANINewsUP) July 25, 2022
+Uttar Pradesh CM Yogi Adityanath reviews the ongoing Kanwar yatra in Meerut, Muzaffarnagar, Baghpat and Ghaziabad districts.
+Image courtesy: ANI

 Meanwhile, Meerut's IG Range Praveen Kumar and DM Deepak Meena showered flower petals on kanwariyas, through helicopter.